criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/1-contextualbandits.md

 All that being said, fitting a model predicting $ \mathbb{P}( C =1 \| X = x ,A = a ) $ to the available data and choosing the best action according to this model can be a very strong baseline, especially when a bit of randomization is added to enforce some exploration.
 It is however not a great idea to select the model only based on classical supervised learning metrics.

 In the next post, I will describe how we can build better offline metrics for contextual bandits.
 More specifically, we can build a metric which under some mild assumptions can estimate "how many clicks we would get if we were using the _test_ policy".
-Doesn't it sounds like the perfect metric?
+Doesn't it sound like the perfect metric?